The-AI-Alliance/.github/profile/README.md

 They address domain-specific challenges for LLMs and other aspects of AI systems.

 The domains we are initially focused on are listed below.
-Coming soon we will ad: Finance, Health, and Chemistry.
+Coming soon we will add: Finance, Health, and Chemistry.

 ### Semiconductor